LinuxCommandLibrary

 -d, --double

-Double the font size for high-density displays
+Double the font size for high-density displays.

 -h N, --font-height N

-Override font height (useful for partial fonts)
+Override font height (useful for partial fonts).

-Save previous font to the specified file
+Save the previous font to file before loading the new one.

-Save previous font and Unicode map together
+Save the previous font together with its Unicode map to file.

-Store current console mapping table
+Save the current console mapping table to file.

-Save current Unicode mapping to file
+Save the current Unicode mapping table to file.

--m file, --consolemap file
+-m file, --consolemap=file

-Load console map or Unicode console map
+Load console map or Unicode console map from file.

--u file, --unicodemap file
+-u file, --unicodemap=file

-Load Unicode mapping table for the font
+Load the Unicode mapping table that describes the font.

--C device, --console device
+-C device, --console=device

-Set font on the specified console device
+Set the font on the specified console device.

 -f, --force

-Force loading Unicode map even if empty
+Force-load the Unicode map even if it is empty.

 -R, --reset